 - talk about feeling hopeless or feeling guilty

 - lose the desire to take part in favorite things or activities

 - experience changes in eating or sleeping habits

 - self-destructive behavior (drinking alcohol, taking drugs, or driving too fast, for example)

-If you watch out for this behaviour in family members or in friends and you take the correct actions, you may very well help stop someone from taking their own life.
+If you watch out for this behavior in family members or friends and take the correct actions, you may help stop someone from taking their own life.
 The impact that is left is permanent and is very destructive.
-Look out for someone you’re worried about and you could save many people’s lives from falling apart.
+Look out for someone you’re worried about; you could save many lives from falling apart.